Kathalysth/portfolio/README.md

 ## Summary of Tech Stack

 This app was built using the latest and greatest technologies out today.
-I chose to build it in React becuase of **React's** flexible architecture for building component based applications.
-I chose to use **Redux** as my single state handler becasue of its overall clean and effective way of handling the state of the application especially for scaling it larger.
-I chose **Webpack** beause well, I love using it.
-It takes away the layer that other task runners like Gulp and Grunt add to projects.
-I chose **NodeJs** to build out the server because of it's robust and easy to implement architecture with I would proceed to deploy on **Digital Ocean** .
-I went with a simple **EspressJs** server.
+I chose to build it in Vue becuase of **Vue's** flexible architecture for building component based applications with **NUxtJS**.
+I chose to use **Sass** as my css preprocessor using the scss extension because I love **Sass**.

 ## Functionality